Future Cruise for 2019

 I will talk a little about this

-part of this fabulous week, and are ready to sign on, get the
+part of this fabulous ten days, and are ready to sign on, get the

 passport for anyone else that will be in your cabin with you.

-Yes, you will need a passport that is good at least until
+Yes, you will all need a passport, one that is good at least until

 visit one foreign port (Rules from On High) so you will have to